PolyLock Review Cart (0)

 Key attributes

-Caliber5.56 NATO / .308 Winchester
+Caliber5.56 NATO

 Frequently asked questions

-Is it compatible with a Magpul MOE stock?
+Is it compatible with standard AR-15 parts?

 How long does shipping take?

-Can I return it if it doesn't fit?
+Can I return it if I mess up the machining?

 Sources & methodology.
 Editorial review and rating by Derek M. Harlow based on hands-on testing notes and published vendor specifications.
 Pricing verified at time of publication.
 Last fact-checked 2026-05-09.